codes-org/codes/src/network-workloads/README_synthetic.txt

     This pattern performs better with non-minimal and adaptive routing algorithms.
 	- Nearest neighbor traffic: it sends traffic to the next node, potentially connected to the same router.

+SAMPLING:
+    - The modelnet_enable_sampling function takes a sampling interval "t" and an end time.
+Over this end time, dragonfly model will collect compute node and router samples after every "t" simulated nanoseconds.
+The sampling output files can be specified in the config file using cn_sample_file and rt_sample_file arguments.
+An example utility that reads the binary files and translates it into text can be found at src/networks/model-net/read-dragonfly-sample.c (Note that the router radix aka RADIX needs to be tuned with the dragonfly configuration in the utility to enable continguous array allocation).

 HOW TO RUN:

 ROSS optimistic mode: